bobstine/lang_C/export/README.txt

 *** Step 3.
 Run the model building and fitting procedure

 Pass in the name of the data file constructed in Step 2.
-Supply a path for the output files.
+Supply a path (including the terminating separator) for the output files.
 The number of rounds controls the number of variables that the method will try.
-The number depends on the size of the data set.
+The size limit should depend on the size of the data set.
 For a data set with k explanatory variables, the number of rounds should be on the order of several multiples of k, up to about k^2.
+In the following example, the model-building program reads data from the input file model.dat and write output into the path log/.
+The procedure runs for 800 rounds and expects to find a binary first column indicating which columns to use in estimation.

-  build_model --input-file model.data -output-path path -r rounds -v
+	build_model --input-file model.dat --output-path log/ -r 800 -v 1

 The final option (-v) implies that the data file includes cases that are excluded from the fit, but are to be used.
 The indicator variable